upbound/docs/content/spaces/helm-reference.md

 description: Spaces Helm chart configuration values
 ---
 <!-- vale off -->

 This reference provides detailed documentation on the Upbound Space Helm chart.
-This page details the Helm chart configuration values for installation, configuration, and management of an Upbound Space deployment.
+This Helm chart contains configuration values for installation, configuration, and management of an Upbound Space deployment.

 ## account